Rock Creek Road

 Rock Creek Road is the highest paved public road of California

-Rock Creek Road is the name of a very scenic drive with dramatic views in the U.S. state of California.
+Rock Creek Road is a very scenic drive with dramatic views in the U.S. state of California.
 It is said to be the highest paved public road in California.

 Where is Rock Creek Road?

-The road is located on the boundary of Mono and Inyo counties, in the eastern central part of California, within the Inyo National Forest.
+The road is located on the boundary between Mono and Inyo counties, in the eastern central part of California, within the Inyo National Forest.

-The road is totally paved.
-It’s 16.73km (10,4 miles) long running north-south from the west side of Highway 395, east of Tom's Place to Mosquito Flats.
-The road narrows to unmarked narrow two lanes just past Rock Creek Lake.
+The road is entirely paved, stretching 16.73km (10.4 miles) from the west side of Highway 395, east of Tom's Place, to Mosquito Flats.
+It narrows to unmarked narrow two lanes just past Rock Creek Lake.

 Is Rock Creek Road steep?

-The road is pretty steep hitting a 10-15% of maximum gradient through some of the ramps.
-Starting at Tom's Place, the elevation gain is 969 meters.
-The average gradient is 5.79%.
+The road features steep inclines, with gradients reaching 10-15% through some sections.
+Starting at Tom's Place, the elevation gain is 969 meters, with an average gradient of 5.79%.

 Is Rock Creek Road worth it?

-To drive the road without stopping will take most people between 20 and 25 minutes.
-The drive offers dramatic views of surrounding Sierra peaks.
+Driving the road without stopping typically takes between 20 and 25 minutes.
+The journey offers stunning views of the surrounding Sierra peaks, making it a worthwhile experience.

 Pic: James Hatton